 - Other duties as required.

-The ideal candidate will have some or all of the following skills, knowledge, and experience :
+The ideal candidate will have or be willing to learn some or all of the following skills, knowledge, and experience:

 - Knowledge of human rights issues, political science, international relations, international development or a related field;